spatialthoughts/qgis-tutorials/source/docs/working_with_terrain.rst

 .. image:: /static/working_with_terrain/images/24.png
    :align: center

-25. Browse to the output file on your diesk and double-click on it to open Google Earth.
+25. Browse to the output file on your disk and double-click on it to open Google Earth.

 .. image:: /static/working_with_terrain/images/25.png
    :align: center